High Blood Pressure (Hypertension)

 • Heart attack:

-If a clot blocks one of the coronary arteries supplying an area of heart muscle, oxygen can’t then reach that area.
+If a clot blocks one of the coronary arteries supplying an area of heart muscle, oxygen can no longer reach that area.
 The affected heart muscle begins to suffer damage — this is a heart attack.

 • Ischaemic stroke: